byu-cs-236-classroom-templates/project-3/docs/QUERIES_INTERP.md

 The parameter to the project function could be a list of the positions of the columns that should be included in the result.

-### Why does the project need to be able to change the order of the columns?
+### Why is a reorder operator needed to change the order of the columns?

-The project function will to be able to change the order of the columns in a relation to support evaluating rules in the next project.
+The reorder function will need to be able to change the order of the columns in a relation to support evaluating rules in the next project.
 Changing the order of the columns is not needed for evaluating the queries in this project.

 ### How does the rename operation work?